Protecting Canadian Wood Manufacturing Jobs:

 International manufacturers, restricted from other markets, are redirecting massive volumes of surplus inventory into Canada at prices domestic producers simply cannot match.
 This isn't just about competition; it’s about an unaddressed surge that threatens to hollow out our domestic manufacturing base.

 While the kitchen cabinet and flooring sectors face immediate disruption, the challenges in the wood furniture sector serve as a stark illustration of what happens when unfair import pressures are left unaddressed for too long.
-We must act now to ensure our remaining manufacturing ecosystem does not suffer the same fate.
+Provisional action is needed now to prevent further harm while the CITT completes its work.

 Canada’s wood products industry is a high-tech, $16-billion pillar of the national economy.
 We transform Canadian lumber into finished goods for housing, infrastructure, and consumer markets.